trema/virtual-network-platform/README.md

   $ sudo apt-get install mysql-server mysql-client

-During the installation process, you may be asked to set a root's password.
+During the installation process, you may be asked to set password for the MySQL "root" user.
 We assume here that the password is set to "root123".

 2.2.
-Edit /etc/my.cnf as follows:

-  ...
-  bind-address = 127.0.0.1
-  ...

-2.3.
 Add privileges to "root"

   $ mysql -u root --password=root123
   mysql> grant all privileges on *.* to root@localhost identified by 'root123' with grant option;
   mysql> flush privileges;

-2.4.
+  mysql> quit

+2.3.
 Create database and tables

   $ cd backend_database
   $ ./create_database.sh